jup-ag/space-station/labs/2-perpetual-exchange/2-trading.md

 For long positions, the collateral is the token being longed *(e.g., SOL for SOL longs, BTC for BTC longs)*, while short positions are collateralized with supported stablecoins like USDC or USDT.

-Jupiter Perpetuals Trading seamlessly integrates Jupiter Swap.
+Jupiter Perpetual Exchange seamlessly integrates Jupiter Swap.
 Consequently, when a swap is required during the opening or closing of a position, regular DEX fees and slippages are applicable.
-The specific fee is contingent on whether the swap enhances or diminishes the balance.

 ### Execution Fee